Particular/docs.particular.net/nservicebus/sagas/reply-replaytooriginator-differences.md

 The reason why a call to `Bus.Reply<ShipOrder>()` sends a message to the `Shipment Gateway` is that it is invoked in the context of handling the `ShipmentReserved` message, and the return address of `ShipmentReserved` is `Shipment Gateway`.

 In the context of a `Saga` it is not always clear, at a first look, who is the sender of a message.
-In the above sample when handling the expired `ShipmentReservation` timeout the sender of the message is the `Delivery Manager` endpoint, so in this case a `Reply` would be delivered to the `Delivery Manager`, that is not necessarily what we really want.
+In the above sample when handling the expired `ShipmentReservation` timeout the sender of the message is the `Delivery Manager` endpoint, so in this case a `Reply` would be delivered to the `Delivery Manager`, that is not necessarily desired.

-Calling `ReplyToOriginator` makes it clear to NServiceBus that we want the message to be delivered to the endpoint that was the originator of the saga.
+Calling `ReplyToOriginator` makes it clear to NServiceBus that the message to be delivered to the endpoint that was the originator of the saga.